Diana961216/ScreenSenseApp/README.md

 **ScreenSense** is a Django-based web application that helps users discover, explore, and track movies and TV shows using the [TMDB API](https://www.themoviedb.org/documentation/api).

 Visitors can browse trending titles, search for specific shows or movies, and view detailed information.

-Authenticated users can create accounts, save favorites, add shows to their watchlist, and receive personalized recommendations based on their preferences.
+Users can create personalized experiences by signing up or logging in to manage their own favorites and watchlists, watch trailers, check streaming availability, and explore upcoming premieres.
+They also receive intelligent recommendations based on their saved preferences.

 The app was built to make movie discovery smarter and more personalized — combining clean design, curated data, and AI-style recommendation logic to make entertainment discovery enjoyable and simple.